 Subsequent to completion of the 2006 estimate, SOQUEM drilled an additional 60 holes on the property totalling 15,456 m of diamond drilling.
 In 1988, an underground exploration program on the deposit included 1,177 m of underground development and 1,433 m of underground drilling in 23 core holes.
 In 2018, Enforcer-SOQUEM drilled 3,086 m in 11 holes on the Mop-II deposit.
-In total, ~58,000 m of diamond drilling have been completed on the property.
+In total, ~58,000 m of diamond drilling has been completed on the property.

 Although historically explored as a higher-grade, vein type deposit, the Mop-II is now being evaluated for its for its high-tonnage, low-grade gold-copper potential.
 Exploration up until SOQUEM obtained the property in 1997 focused on narrow, higher-grade shear zones within quartz-feldspar porphyry.
 Sampling of the historical drill holes was based on sulphide occurrences, and in the case of surface holes, only 48% of drilled meters were sampled for gold.
 Assaying for copper was based on the presence of chalcopyrite and was only carried out on 5% of the samples that were analysed for gold.
 This sampling bias is at odds with results of surface drilling by SOQUEM that report wider zones of lower-grade mineralization.

 Of the 136 holes drilled prior to SOQUEM, only 9 holes from the 1988-89 program were recovered and provide the opportunity for re-assaying.
-To verify the results of some other historical holes, several were selected for twinning during the 2018 Phase 1 drilling program.
-This will also provide the opportunity for sampling along the entire length of the holes to determine what lower grade mineralization may have been missed in the historic sampling.
+To verify the results of other historical holes, several were selected for twinning during the 2018 Phase 1 drilling program.

 In addition to gold-copper porphyry mineralization, the Roger project also offers the potential for epithermal gold-silver-copper-lead-zinc mineralization as observed south of the property on the Berrigan deposit.